christopherpthomas/MMM-OctoMon/README.md

 ## Additional customisation

 See comments in the main source code for a couple of other things that could be changed.

+## Note

+Cost calcuations are based on fixed daily rates.
+Octopus have tiered and variable pricing models (Octopus Go and Octopus Agile) which are not currently implemented.
+Turn the cost display off by setting the elecCostKWH or gasCostKWH to zero.

 ## Disclaimer